 12 rules to be safe in case of a tax inspection:

 Tax authorities implement anti abuse rules, exchange information and data analysis to battle tax evasion and aggressive tax planning.
 Zugimpex shows what is important to stay safe and to benefit without struggles.

-Rule 1: Collect and provide evidence: You are not dealing with sympathetic tax inspectors.
+Rule 1: Evidence: collect and provide evidence, because you are not dealing with sympathetic tax inspectors.
 Gather evidence on your own that can support your arguments:

 - Documents, electronic records